Livshitz/di.libx.js/README.md

 - **Deferred resolution** - asynchronously require dependencies that are not yet available and resolve once it is.
 - **Automatic resolve of function params** - resolve & map dependencies manually or as function's parameters
 - **NodeJS & browser** - browserified version ready to use from CDN.
-- **Explicit or implicit dependencies** - works with uglified files by specifiend dependencies' names or implicitly from function/class name.
+- **Explicit or implicit dependencies** - works with uglified files by specified dependencies' names or implicitly from function/class name.
 - **Typescript support** - specify injected instance's types.